mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 --------------------------------------
 ## Write and execute a search query for terms and/or phrases in one or more fields of an index

-How many times do the words National Park appear in the eclipse data How many times do the words National and Park appear in the eclipse data
+How many times do the words New Hanpshire appear in the eclipse data How many times do the words New and Hampshire appear in the eclipse data
 ```json
 GET shakespeare/_search
 {